-“Make it clear with your family or significant other how much your budget is for each,” said Brandon Hayes, a certified financial planner with oXYGen Financial in Atlanta.
-Do this as soon as possible so that everyone is on the same page and won’t feel compelled to one-up each other by spending more, he said.
+"Make it clear to your family or significant other how much your budget is for each," said Brandon Hayes, a certified financial planner with oXYGen Financial in Atlanta.
+Do this as soon as possible so that everyone is on the same page and won't feel compelled to one-up each other by spending more, he said.

-“If you don’t have money to pay your regular bills, you can’t afford Christmas this year,” said Holly Johnson, a frugal living expert and co-author of the forthcoming book “Zero Down Your Debt.”
+"If you don't have money to pay your regular bills, you can't afford Christmas this year," said Holly Johnson, a frugal living expert and co-author of the book "Zero Down Your Debt."

 You might have time before the holidays to cut some of your bills and regular expenses — such as groceries, wireless phone service and cable TV — to have a little more cash for gifts.
 But, you might just have to take a step back this year, Johnson said.